How to make sure you take reasonable care if you need to send tax returns and other documents to HMRC, and what happens if you do not.

 - you reach an agreement with HMRC - so the expected tax advantage of using the arrangements isn’t available

-- HMRC sends you a tax assessment, or adjust your tax position, to counter the tax advantage - and you don’t appeal
+- HMRC sends you a tax assessment, or adjust your tax position, to counter the tax advantage - and you do not appeal

 - you appeal to a tribunal or court against HMRC’s assessment in relation to your use of an arrangement - and they rule in HMRC’s favour